 Under normal circumstances, your heart responds to heartbeats by contracting and relaxing consistently.
 This changes when you have AFib because it causes the upper chambers of your heart, known as ‘atria,’ to beat irregularly.

 So, what exactly causes AFib?
 Can sleep apnea cause AFib?
-In this article, we will answer these questions and tell you why you should consider the Dr. Dylan Petkus sleep apnea solution.
+In this article, we will answer these questions and tell you why you should consider the Dylan Petkus, MD sleep apnea solution book.

 How Sleep Apnea Causes AFib